 - 1. Although we have attempted to cover every phase of school life, we know there are areas that may not be covered by this handbook.
 Therefore, any decisions regarding matters not specifically written in this handbook will be left to the discretion of the school administration. - 2.
 After reading the handbook and reviewing it with your child, you will be asked to sign and return the "Parent/Student Handbook Acknowledgement Form." - 3.
-Excerpted from "The Rights and Responsibilities of Catholic School Parents," published by the National Catholic Education Association:

-"Catholic School students and parents, as well as the Catholic school and its employees, have rights conferred by contract law.
+Excerpted from "The Rights and Responsibilities of Catholic School Parents," published by the National Catholic Education Association: - "Catholic School students and parents, as well as the Catholic school and its employees, have rights conferred by contract law.
 In enrolling a child in a Catholic school, a parent agrees to follow the rules of that school.
 It is impossible to identify every situation that can arise in a handbook; thus wording {is used} such as 'other appropriate conduct' or 'conduct whether inside or outside of school that is detrimental to the reputation of the school...'
 Your child is representative of the Catholic school twenty-four hours a day, seven days a week, and is responsible for acting in way that brings credit to Church and School.
 You will be required to sign a form stating that you have read the handbook and agree to be governed by it.
-Your signature serves as evidence that you entered into [this] contract and that you understand the provision of the contract."

-4. Revisions made after this printing will be posted on the Holy Ghost Catholic School website.
+Your signature serves as evidence that you entered into [this] contract and that you understand the provision of the contract." - 4.
+Revisions made after this printing will be posted on the Holy Ghost Catholic School website.
+Failure to abide by the regulations and policies of the school handbook by either the student or his/her parent or guardian may result in the student's removal from the school. - 5.
+If you want to use our name and/or logo, you MUST have administrative approval.